john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

 <img src="https://wac-cdn.atlassian.com/dam/jcr:c6db91c1-1343-4d45-8c93-bdba910b9506/02%20Branch-1%20kopiera.png?cdnVersion=969" alt="Two merged branches" >

 And, broadly, our problem is solved; our feature branch is up-to-date with the `main` branch.

-We can do better than this though, generally, since this merge commit will sit in your history forever.
-Aside from just junking up the git history of your project, it will also make it hard for you to do many git operations within your commit history.
+We can do better though.
+That merge commit will sit in your history forever, and your history will looked "forked" and not a straight line.
+Aside from just junking up the git history of your project, it will also make it hard for you to do many Git operations within your commit history.

 ## merge conflicts

-> The above git merges were either "fast forward" merges or we created a "merge commmit".
+> The above Git merges were either "fast forward" merges or we created a "merge commmit".
 There is another, less nice, possibility: **merge conflicts**.

-Merge conflicts are a common stumbling block for new git users.
+Merge conflicts are a common stumbling block for new Git users.
 But it only takes a little effort to:

 1. Understand what a merge conflict is.
 2. Learn a tool to handle the merge conflict.